 - Artist Statement (100 words max.)

-- Describe your goals for being a Studio Artist at VisArts, how you might engage with the community, or use community resources.
+- Describe your project, goals for the residency, and how you might engage with the community or use community resources.
 You may include a drawing or representative images to help describe your specific proposal.
 (250 words max.)

 - $15 application fee